Barigelli Olive Oil Decanter Series C3.00

 Please log in to view the entire article

-Assessing the Suitability of Direct Alperujo Application for Soil Health Protection
+Assessing Alperujo Application for Soil Health – The Olive Centre

 This article explores the direct use of alperujo - olive mill waste - as a soil amendment in olive groves.
 Backed by an 18-month study in Spain, it evaluates soil impact, carbon levels, and nutrient balance, highlighting the potential of this circular farming practice for small producers.
 Find out more about Olive Mill Waste.